ACNE VULGARIS (COMMON ACNE) AND CYSTIC ACNE ICD-10: L70.0

 GENETIC ASPECTS Multifactorial genetic background and familial predisposition.
 Most individuals with cystic acne have a parent(s) with history of severe acne.
 Severe acne may be associated with XYY syndrome (rare).

-Key factors are follicular keratinization, androgens, and Propionibacterium acnes (see Fig. 1-4).
+Key factors are follicular keratinization, androgens, and Cutibacterium acnes.

 CONTRIBUTORY FACTORS Acnegenic mineral oils, rarely dioxin, and others listed below.

-Others.
-Emotional stress can cause exacerbations.
+Others Emotional stress can cause exacerbations.
 Occlusion and pressure on the skin, such as leaning the face on the hands, is a very important and often unrecognized exacerbating factor (acne mechanica).
-Acne is not caused by any kind of food.
+Cow’s milk may be associated with acne.

 DURATION OF LESIONS Weeks to months.